Social Icons

 Directed by Wes Craven

-The first scenes in the Scream movie is so epic and unique that you can never get tired of it.
-Drew Barrymore’s performance was just classic and unique that I will forever remember her for it.
-Wes Craven directed the hell out of this movie to deliver the needed slasher feel.
-Scream follows the character of Sidney Prescott (Neve Campbell) as she is up against a killer in a “Ghostface” mask.
+The first scene in Scream is so epic and unique that you can never get tired of it.
+Drew Barrymore’s performance was just classic and unforgettable—I’ll always remember her for it.
+Wes Craven directed the hell out of this movie to deliver the perfect slasher feel.
+Scream follows the character of Sidney Prescott (Neve Campbell) as she goes up against a killer in a “Ghostface” mask.

-It did not take long, before Sidney herself was attacked, but she was not ready to die yet she fought off the killer and escaped.
-The killer continued his torment by calling her at her friend’s home where she was staying after the incident at her place, vowing to catch her and killer her the very first chance he gets.
+It didn’t take long before Sidney herself was attacked, but she wasn’t ready to die yet.
+She fought off the killer and escaped.
+The killer continued his torment by calling her at her friend’s home, where she was staying after the incident at her place, vowing to catch and kill her the first chance he got.

-She believes he attacked her in the school again, and with the attacks becoming irregular the whole town was placed on a curfew from 9:00 PM.
-Sidney’s friend convinced her to go to a party, where someone also got killed and that is when things get more interesting.
+She believes he attacked her again at school, and with the attacks becoming more frequent, the whole town was placed under a curfew starting at 9:00 PM.
+Sidney’s friend convinced her to go to a party, where someone else got killed—and that’s when things get even more interesting.

-The movie was a critical and commercial success and it turned out to be a cult classic.
-If you have not gotten to see this movie (I find that hard to believe) I should ask you what rock have you been living under?
+The movie was a critical and commercial success and became a cult classic.
+If you haven’t seen this movie (I find that hard to believe), I have to ask: what rock have you been living under?

 The Mummy (2017)